destapi/reactive/README.md

 ## Summary

-This idea and potential of the Observable utility can be extrapolated further and used to generate data events which would form a data stream resulting data changing in observed instances.
+This idea of the Observable utility can be extrapolated further and used for example, to generate data events, which would effectively create a data stream emanating from data changing in the observed instances.

 The sky is truly the limit in what one can do!